markmcf/jump.android/Docs/Jump_Integration_Guide.md

 ### Traditional Sign-In and Social Sign-In

-The Capture part of the SDK supports both social sign-in via Engage (e.g. Facebook) as well as traditional sign-in (i.e. username and password or email and password sign-in.)
-There are three main ways to start
+The User Registration part of the SDK supports both Social Sign-in through Engage as well as traditional sign-in (that is, username and password or email and password sign-in).
+There are three main ways to start sign-in:
-sign-in:

 - `Jump.showSignInDialog(Activity, String, SignInResultHandler, String)`: Starts the Engage social sign-in process.
 If the provider argument (the second parameter) is null it sign-in begins by displaying a list of all currently configured social sign-in providers, and guiding the user through the authentication.
 - `Jump.showSignInDialog(Activity, String, SignInResultHandler, String)`: If called with a non-null string for the second argument it proceeds directly to the provider.
-So, e.g. "facebook" will start a sign-in directly with Facebook.
+So, for example "facebook" will start a sign-in directly with Facebook.
 - `Jump.performTraditionalSignIn(String, String, SignInResultHandler, String)`: Starts the traditional sign-in flow headlessly (with no user-experience).

-The fourth String parameter is the merge token paremeter.
-It is used in the second step of the "Merge Account Flow", described below.
+The fourth `String` parameter is the merge token paremeter.
+You will use it in the second step of the "Merge Account Flow," described below.

 ### Handling the Merge Account Sign-In Flow

-Sometimes a user will have created a record with one means of sign-in (e.g. a traditional username and password record) and will later attempt to sign-in with a different means (e.g. with Facebook.)
+Sometimes a user will have created a record with one means of sign-in (for example, a traditional username and password record) and will later attempt to sign-in with a different means (such as, with Facebook or some other identity provider).

-When this happens the sign-in cannot succeed, because there is no Capture record associated with the social sign-in identity, and the email address from the identity is already in use.
+When this happens the sign-in cannot succeed, because there is no User Registration record associated with the social sign-in identity, and the email address from the identity is already in use.

 Before being able to sign-in with the social identity, the user must merge the identity into their existing record.
 This is called the "Merge Account Flow."

 The merge is achieved at the conclusion of a second sign-in flow authenticated by the record's existing associated identity.
-The second sign-in is initiated upon the failure of the first sign-in flow, and also includes a merge token which Capture uses to merge the identity from the first (failed) sign-in into the record.
+The second sign-in is initiated upon the failure of the first sign-in flow, and also includes a merge token which User Registration uses to merge the identity from the first (failed) sign-in into the record.

-Capture SDK event sequence for Merge Account Flow:
+#### User Registration SDK Event Sequence for Merge Account Flow

- 1. User attempts to sign-in with a social identity, "identity F".
+ 1. User attempts to sign-in with a social identity, "identity F."
- 2. Capture sign-in fails because there is an existing Capture record connected to "identity G", which shares some constrained attributes with "identity F".
-E.g. the two identities have the same email address.
+ 2. The User Registration sign-in fails because there is an existing User Registration record connected to "identity G," which shares some constrained attributes with "identity F." For example, the two identities have the same email address.
- 3. The SignInResultHandler has its failure callback invoked, with an error representing this state.
-This case is to be discerned via the isMergeFlowError() method of the contained captureApiError.
-E.g. like `error.reason == SignInError.FailureReason.CAPTURE_API_ERROR && error.captureApiError.isMergeFlowError())`.
+ 3. The `SignInResultHandler` has its failure callback invoked, with an error representing this state.
+This case is to be discerned through the `isMergeFlowError()` method of the contained `captureApiError`, like `error.reason == SignInError.FailureReason.CAPTURE_API_ERROR && error.captureApiError.isMergeFlowError())`.
  4. The host application (your mobile app) notifies the user of the conflict and advises the user to merge the